 Although the reason for having a tapered leader is to provide better turnover when using an unweighted fly, the Daiwa Kiyose SF and the very similar Keiryu-X rods are frequently used to fish bead head flies.
 I wanted to try the tapered leader with a bead head fly to see how it did.
 A bead head fly doesn't need a tapered leader to turn over, but the leader certainly didn't hurt.

-I then switched to a Shimotsuke Oikawa III 290, a discontinued seiryu rod that is somewhat similar to a Nissin Air Stage Hakubai.
+I then switched to a Shimotsuke Oikawa III 290, a discontinued seiryu rod somewhat similar to a Nissin Air Stage Hakubai.
 I wanted to try a tapered leader with a rod that used a size 2.5 line and a 7X tippet.

 With the TenkaraBum Traveler, which is rated for 6X tippet, having one foot of 6X beyond the 5X worked just fine, although perhaps in part because the size 3 line I started with can transmit more energy than the size 2.5 line I used with the Oikawa III.
 Still, I think going from 5X to 7X would have worked well for the Oikawa III, and would work for a Suntech Kurenai also.

 I fished the Traveler 39 at its shortest setting (10'6") with a line that started with 9'6" of size 3 line, then one foot of size 2.5 hi-vis.
 The tapered leader was one foot each of 2X, 3X, 4X, 5X and 6X.
 It worked pretty well, but I think it would have been better if the size 2.5 hi-vis was 1X clear tippet material instead.
-The 1X is the same diameter, but one less foot of hi-vis line and one more foot of clear tippet material would have made it easier to keep the hi-vis line off the surface all the time.
+The 1X is the same diameter, but one less foot of hi-vis line and one more foot of clear tippet would have made it easier to keep the hi-vis line off the surface all the time.

 The final rod of the day was the TenkaraBum 33, fished with the same line I'd used with the Daiwa Kiyose 30SF.
 The TenkaraBum 33 is a foot longer, though, so the total line length, rod tip to fly was just 3 feet longer than the rod rather than 4 feet longer, as it was with the Kiyose.
 That is even a little shorter than the line length I normally fished before trying a much longer line with Adam Klagsbrun in Colorado last fall.